-Pursuant to the Plan, eligible holders are permitted to increase their investment in the REIT by choosing to automatically reinvest distributions on the units held by them in additional Class U Units plus additional bonus Class U Units in an amount equal to 3% of the distributions reinvested, subject to liquidity considerations and other capital allocation decisions.
-Under the Plan, the Plan Agent uses the distributions paid to a participant to purchase directly from the REIT, that number of Class U Units equal to the amount invested under the Plan for such participant's account divided by: (i) in the case of Class A Units, the weighted average market price of the Class U units on the TSX for the five trading days immediately preceding the applicable date of distribution, or (ii) in the case of Class U Units on the TSX for the five trading days immediately preceding the applicable date of distribution.
+Pursuant to the Plan, eligible holders are permitted to increase their investment in the REIT by choosing to automatically reinvest distributions on the units held by them in additional Class U Units, subject to liquidity considerations and other capital allocation decisions.
+Under the Plan, the Plan Agent uses the distributions paid to a participant to purchase directly from the REIT, that number of Class U Units equal to the amount invested under the Plan for such participant's account divided by: (i) in the case of Class A Units, the weighted average market price of the Class U units on the TSX for the five trading days immediately preceding the applicable date of distribution, or (ii) in the case of Class U Units and Class I Units, the U.S. dollar equivalent of the weighted average market price for the Class U Units on the TSX for the five trading days immediately preceding the applicable date of distribution.